 You can use folders to organize the requests and examples in a collection.
 You can also add subfolders to create more levels of nesting.

-To add a subfolder, select
+To add a subfolder, click

 Add items to the folder or subfolder by dragging and dropping them.

-You can view collections that you and other team members deleted.
+You can view HTTP collections that you and other team members deleted.
 Deleted collections are retained for a limited period of time depending on your Postman plan.

 If a collection you expected to be in the trash isn't there, it may have been moved to another workspace rather than deleted.
 Learn more about moving elements.